-In the early morning, the sun is rising over the ramparts; you hear the call of prayer over the red rooftops and the church bells ringing, while a monk in an orange robe is sweeping the leaves from the temple floor.
+In the early morning, the sun is rising over the ramparts; you hear the call to prayer over the red rooftops and the church bells ringing, while a monk in an orange robe sweeps the leaves from the temple floor.
 This is Galle Fort, a multi-religious pocket in a predominantly Buddhist country.
 For centuries, this has been the home of seafarers and adventure seekers, Muslims, Buddhists, Hindus and Christians.
 Even today, the Fort community remains a multicultural melting pot, unique in the country, perhaps even in the world.
-We meet three locals from different faiths and ask them what it was like growing up in Galle Fort Sri Lanka.
+We meet three locals from different faiths and ask them what it was like growing up in Galle Fort, Sri Lanka.

 Mrs Fathima Hanim Siyoothy.
 Fort resident, French and English teacher

 Mrs Fathima Hanim Siyoothy is a long-time Fort resident who still teaches many of Fort’s youngsters